Oyo Empire: Atlantic Slave Trade

 In the late eighteenth century, Oyo came to rely too much on the trading of slaves with Europeans, so that when the trade was outlawed, Oyo suffered a loss of revenue and authority.
 This allowed many tributary states, such as Dahomey, to rebel and exert their own independence, at Oyo's expense.
 Oyo also became a target of the Fulani Jihad of 1804, which established the Sokoto Caliphate and caused frequent clashes with Oyo.
 This caused the Oyo Empire to fall into chaos and suffer a massive loss in territory, power, and influence.
 As a result, Yoruba people fell victim to the slave raids of neighbouring states, like Dahomey and Sokoto.
 This caused a wave of Yoruba captives to enter the Atlantic Slave Trade during the first half of the nineteenth century.

-Examples of Yoruba people trafficked into the Atlantic Slave Trade, following the decline of the Oyo Empire, include: Sarah Forbes Bonetta (Aina), Cudjoe Lewis (Oluale Kossola), Matilda McCrear (Abake), Redoshi, Seriki Williams Abass (Ifaremilekun Fagbemi), Remigio Herrera, Samuel Ajayi Crowther, Osifekunde of Ijebu, and John Baptist Dasalu.
+Examples of Yoruba people trafficked into the Atlantic Slave Trade, following the collapse of the Oyo Empire, include: Sarah Forbes Bonetta (Aina), Cudjoe Lewis (Oluale Kossola), Matilda McCrear (Abake), Redoshi, Seriki Williams Abass (Ifaremilekun Fagbemi), Remigio Herrera, Samuel Ajayi Crowther, Osifekunde of Ijebu, and John Baptist Dasalu.

 Most enslaved Yoruba people, from Oyo, were brought to Brazil (where they were labelled Nago) and Cuba (where they were labelled Lucumi).
 Others can be found throughout Latin America, with a minority presence in Trinidad, Saint Lucia, Jamaica, and the United States, among other locations.
 Many Oyo slaves were also liberated from slave ships by the Royal Navy, as part of the Blockade of Africa, and repatriated to British Sierra Leone, where they formed the Creole (Krio) community alongside other liberated Africans.
 Examples include Samuel Johnson, along with his father and brothers, as well as their distant cousin Samuel Ajayi Crowther.